Gary Dorrien: Awards

 Dorrien won the American Library Association's Choice Award in 2009 for his book Social Ethics in the Making: Interpreting an American Tradition, which The Christian Century described as "magnificent, sprawling and monumental."

-He won the Association of American Publishers' PROSE Award in 2012 for his book Kantian Reason and Hegelian Spirit: The Idealistic Logic of Modern Theology, described as "a brilliant and much needed account of the influence of Immanuel Kant and the tradition of post-Kantian idealism on modern theology."
+He won the Association of American Publishers' PROSE Award for excellence in theology and religious studies in 2012 for his book Kantian Reason and Hegelian Spirit: The Idealistic Logic of Modern Theology, described by Cyril O’Regan: “In its lucidity, comprehensiveness, and narrative power, Kantian Reason and Hegelian Spirit is without equal.
+One can only marvel.”

-He won the Grawemeyer Award in 2017 for his book The New Abolition: W. E. B. Du Bois and the Black Social Gospel, described by theologian William Stacey Johnson as, "a magisterial treatment of a neglected stream of American religious history presented by one of this generation's premiere interpreters of modern religious thought performing at the top of his game."
+He won the Grawemeyer Award in Religion in 2017 for his book The New Abolition: W. E. B. Du Bois and the Black Social Gospel; the prize citation quoted theologian William Stacy Johnson, who called the book "a magisterial treatment of a neglected stream of American religious history presented by one of this generation's premier interpreters of modern religious thought operating at the top of his game."

-He won the Choice Award in 2018 for his book Breaking White Supremacy: Martin Luther King Jr. and the Black Social Gospel, which Choice described as "intellectual history at its finest...A triumph of careful scholarship, rigorous argument, clear prose, unblinking judgments and groundbreaking conclusions…indispensable."
+He won the Choice Award for the second time in 2018 for his book Breaking White Supremacy: Martin Luther King Jr. and the Black Social Gospel, which Choice described as "intellectual history at its finest...A triumph of careful scholarship, rigorous argument, clear prose, unblinking judgments and groundbreaking conclusions…indispensable."

+In 2020 he received the Harper Lifetime Achievement Award from Cooperative Metropolitan Ministries in Boston, Massachusetts.

-He won the American Library Association's Choice Award for the third time in 2023 for his book American Democratic Socialism: History, Politics, Religion, and Theory, described in Current Affairs as “a masterpiece.
-American Democratic Socialism will be the definitive history for some time.”
+He won the Choice Award for the third time in 2022 for his book American Democratic Socialism: History, Politics, Religion, and Theory, described in Current Affairs as "a masterpiece.
+American Democratic Socialism will be the definitive history for some time."

-He won the Gandhi King Mandela Peace Prize in 2024 at Morehouse College in Atlanta, Georgia; the prize citation commended his “distinguished teaching and magisterial, rigorous, monumental, and definitive scholarship that counter and disrupt White racist theology and ethical inquiry by centering the truths of Black life, Black Christian witness, and political imagination.”
+He was awarded the Gandhi King Mandela Peace Prize in 2024 at Morehouse College in Atlanta, Georgia.
+The prize citation commended his "distinguished teaching and magisterial, rigorous, monumental, and definitive scholarship that counter and disrupt White racist theology and ethical inquiry by centering the truths of Black life, Black Christian witness, and political imagination."